-Benefit Description You pay Emergency within our service area (cont.) • Follow-up care recommended by plan providers that has not been authorized in advance by members PCP or by non-plan providers that has not been approved by the Health Plan.
-All Charges Emergency outside our service area Emergency care at a doctor's office Same as for Emergency care within our service area Emergency care at an urgent care center Emergency care as an outpatient at a hospital, including doctors' services • Note: We waive the ER copay if you are admitted to the hospital directly from the emergency room Not covered: All Charges • Elective care or non-emergency care and follow-up care recommended by non-Plan providers that has not been approved by the Plan or provided by Plan providers Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area Medical and hospital costs resulting from a normal full- term delivery of a baby outside the service area Ambulance Professional ambulance service when medically necessary, including air transport (LifeFlight) Nothing Note: See 5(c) for non-emergency service.
+Benefit Description You pay Emergency within our service area (cont.)
+Standard Basic Follow-up care recommended by plan providers that has not been authorized in advance by members PCP or by non-plan providers that has not been approved by the Health Plan.
+All Charges All Charges Emergency outside our service area Standard Basic Emergency care at a doctor's office Emergency care at an urgent care center Emergency care as an outpatient at a hospital, including doctors' services Note: We waive the ER copay if you are admitted to the hospital directly from the emergency room.
+ER copay is not waived if you are placed in observation status.
+Same as for Emergency care within our service area Same as for Emergency care within our service area Not covered: Elective care or non-emergency care and follow-up care recommended by non-Plan providers that has not been approved by the Plan or provided by Plan providers Emergency care provided outside the service area if the need for care could have been foreseen before leaving the All Charges All Charges service area Medical and hospital costs resulting from a normal full- term delivery of a baby outside the service area D Ambulance Standard Basic Professional ambulance service when medically necessary, including air transport (LifeFlight) Nothing Nothing Note: See 5(c) for non-emergency service.